Gladiator, the Pit Fighter

 a special strike to blind the victim for 1d2 rounds.
 This ability does not work on creatures

-that are immune to critical hits.
-If the attack is successful you deal the normal damage and the
+that are immune to critical hits or blindness.
+If the attack is successful, you deal normal damage and the

 victim gets a Fortitude saving throw of difficulty class 10 + half of the gladiator's level + gladiator's